AUGUST-JUNE ・ 11 MONTHS・ SHARED VOLUNTEER HOUSING ・ TEACH ENGLISH, SCIENCE, MATH, HISTORY

 Volunteers in the American Samoa program must:

-- Volunteers in American Samoa are required by the Department of Education to pass the PRAXIS I exam with at least a score of 170 before their program start date
+- Volunteers in American Samoa are required by the Department of Education to pass the Praxis Core Academic Skills for Educators exam with at least the following scores for the three required subjects: Reading-156, Writing-162, Math-150 before their program start date

 - Be a native-level English speaker